-- This Ultra Dash Game is fun for kids of all ages!
+- This Ultra Dash Game (affiliate link) is fun for kids of all ages!
 You can set up an obstacle course in various ways and then the kids have to race to match the colors from the wand to the colored base.
 You could incorporate skipping, jumping, and hopping into this game to work on those skills in a new way.

 - Use gross motor toys to work on balance, coordination, motor planning, and core strength.

 - Use a long jump rope to hop over on one foot.

 - Stand like a flamingo.
 Try freeze dance games with a flamingo theme.
 When the music stops, players have to hold one leg up like a flamingo!

 - Simon says- Incorporate the hop and jump tasks needed in the task of skipping.
 Use these Simon Says commands in therapy sessions.

 - Yoga is a great activity to build body awareness, gross motor skills, and bilateral coordination.
 Here are several different kids yoga resources:

 - Unicorn Yoga Slide Deck freebie from The OT Toolbox